dylan-shao/DO-NOT-REPEAT-MYSELF/README.md

-# Do not repeat yourself
+# Do not repeat myself

 Summarize things I do repeatly, to make myself DRY.